Land Your Dream Job

 • Ask for status updates from your direct reports.
 In addition to getting individual updates, a shareable to-do list for the team is helpful because then you are all aware of where everyone is on shared projects.
 This is a good way to see if team members are collaborating and on schedule to meet deadlines.

 Although many studies have shown remote workers to be more productive than their in-office counterparts, the pandemic presents a unique situation.
 In many cases, in-office teams did not have sufficient time to prepare for the switch to remote work.
-So how might this affect performance reviews?
+So how can this affect performance reviews?

-• Managers must take into account that their team’s remote work environments may be extra-challenging due to family dynamics or roommates sharing a space.
+• Managers must take into account that their team’s remote work environments may be extra-challenging due to family members or roommates sharing a space.
 As in any review, discuss setbacks but keep in mind the sometimes complex logistics of working from home.

 • If punctuality and hours spent at the office were a consideration previously, it’s now a good time to think about better measures of productivity.
 The ability to meet predetermined goals by a deadline is more important than accounting for hours.